What Dzibilchaltun Mayan Ruins Are Like And Tips For Visiting

 It is open for taking a drip.
 There is no place around it to change so if you want to take a dip, bring your towel and wear your bathing suit.

-What are the entrance cost to Dzibilchaltun ruins?
+What is the entrance cost to Dzibilchaltun ruins?

 Dzibilchaltun Mayan Ruins